Halland County: Administration

 The main aim of the County Administrative Board is to fulfil the goals set in national politics by the Riksdag and the Government, to coordinate the interests and promote the development of the county, to establish regional goals and safeguard the due process of law in the handling of each case.
 The County Administrative Board is a Government Agency headed by a governor.
 See List of Halland Governors.

 Politics

 Region Halland is the local government for Halland County, and is controlled by the regional council and regional board of Halland.
 The regional council is elected directly by the residents in regional elections held every four years at the same time as municipal and Riksdag elections.

 Among the main responsibilities of the Halland Regional Council (Region Halland) are health care and public transit.
-The right-wing 'bourgeoisie' parties have held a majority in every election from 1912 until 2014, regaining it in 2018 and losing it again in 2022.
+The right-leaning political parties have held a majority in every election from 1912 until 2014, regaining it in 2018 and losing it again in 2022.
 However, even when only able to form a minority, the right-wing have controlled the regional board.